leighmacdonald/mika/docs/DESIGN_GOALS.md

 Whichever you select, if any, be sure it matches your goals as a tracker operator.
 Do not just select what you think would be nice to have without considerations.
-For example, Some will benefit trackers with mostly small torrents, like ebooks or MP3, which can often be difficult for users to maintain ratio on.
+For example, Some will benefit trackers with mostly small torrents, like ebooks or MP3, which can often be difficult for users to maintain a ratio on.

 ### Location Bias Strategy